DavideMontagno/MachineLearningProject/README.md

 - Starting values: winitial
 - Learning rate: eta
-- Momentum alpha (nesterov only for batch)
+- Momentum: alpha (nesterov only for batch)
-- Number of epochs
+- Number of epochs: nEpoch
-- Penalty term lambda
+- Penalty term: lambda
-- Number of layers
+- Number of layers: nLayer
 - Number of unit for each layer